 Ms Christie has a wealth of experience, including 20 years with the Reserve Bank of Australia (RBA) and four years with the Australian Commonwealth Treasury.
-She was previously on the RBA Officers Superannuation Fund Board of Trustees and was head of the RBA's WA office.
+She was previously on the RBA Superannuation Board of Trustees and was head of the RBA's WA office.

-She is currently a non-executive Director of Keystart Loans Ltd, the Chamber of Commerce and Industry WA and a member of the Foundation Board of Management at St Mary's Anglican Girls' School.
-She is also a member of the Insolvency Practitioner Registration and Disciplinary Committee (Cth).
+She has extensive board experience, having served as a non-executive Director of Keystart Loans Ltd and the Chamber of Commerce and Industry WA.
+She was a member of the Foundation Board of Management at St Mary's Anglican Girls' School and was on the State Advisory Council of the Committee for Economic Development of Australia (CEDA) WA.